anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-provided-proximity-registrar-cert: base64-encoded LDevID(Reg) TLS EE certificate.

-* agent-sign-cert: base64-encoded LDevID(RegAgt) signing certificate (optional).
+* agent-sign-cert: base64-encoded LDevID(RegAgt) signing certificate data (optional).

 * agent-signed-data: base64-encoded JWS-object.

-Note that optionally including the agent-sign-cert enables the pledge to verify at least the signature of the agent-signed-data.
+Note, the optionally included agent-sign-cert data enables the pledge to verify at least the signature of the agent-signed-data.
 It may not verify the agent-sign-cert itself due to missing issuing CA information.

 The agent-signed-data is a JOSE object and contains the following information: